Ecodz7/Python-Power-Up/README.md

 - RPA and Web-Scraping

 # Pré-requisitos necessários para iniciar/utilizar o código | Necessary prerequisites to start/use the code
-- Instalar o pyautogui no terminal do Virtual Studio Code = pip install pyautogui
+- Instalar o pyautogui no terminal do Visual Studio Code = pip install pyautogui
 - Importar o pyautogui em seu projeto = import pyautogui as pa
 - Importar a biblioteca pandas para leitura do banco de dados = import pandas as pd
 - Importar a funcionalidade "time" = import time
 - Utilizar o navegador com algum usuário
 _____________________________________________________________________________________________________________
-- Install pyautogui in the Virtual Studio Code terminal = pip install pyautogui
+- Install pyautogui in the Visual Studio Code terminal = pip install pyautogui
 - Import pyautogui into your project = import pyautogui as pa
 - Import the pandas library to read from the database = import pandas as pd
 - Import the "time" functionality = import time